shynle-work-space/biggo/microgo-docs/docs/1_monolith.md

 ## Databases

+We will use 2 databases for the starter project, just for sake of adding complexity to the application.

+`MariaDB` will be used to store user data, while other will be store in the `MongoDB` databases.
+To store the upload images, we will utilize the GridFS modules of `MongoDB`.

-The two databases will be declared in the `docker-compose.yml`.
+The two databases will be created in the `docker-compose.yml`.
 Here, we state that the two database will be registered to `host` network, so that the server could refer to their IP address as `localhost`.

-We will utilize the `docker-entrypoint-initdb.d` to finalize the desired state the databases (including create access users, create tables, collections and seeded data).
-In production environment, this folder with be RIGHT BEFORE BUILD TIME since this contains confidential data.

 :::tip